manavmanocha/comprodls-sdk/README.md

 );
 ```

+Application which is using comproDLS SDK needs to persist this access token as this will be used in subsequent calls to comproDLS services/APIs.

 ### Request API
-Use *request* function to call any comproDLS API.
+comproDLS SDK exposes a *request* function to call any comproDLS service/API.
+Following are some samples for using requet function

-Following is sample code to get list of all products for a user:
+Sample code to get list of all products for a user:
 ```
 /***
 * Get all products of a user using SDK